Accommodation rooms and prices

 Choose Clarence Street for a short commute and friendly environment.

-49 Clarence Street is a small modern block only available to Postgraduate and mature students.
-This accommodation is one of the closest sites to York St John University and only a short walk to Haxby Road Sports Park.
-Situated directly opposite the library and IT facilities in Fountains Learning Centre, this accommodation is ideal for postgraduate students on intensive courses.
+49 Clarence Street is a small, modern block with 20 rooms.
+This is one of the closest sites to York St John University and only a short walk to York St John University Sports Park.
+Located opposite the library and IT facilities in Fountains Learning Centre, this accommodation is ideal for students on intensive courses.